Skip to content

 The symptoms

-It starts as a white or yellow spot under the edge of the nail - most commonly the toenail - and as the infection spreads, it can cause the affected nail to become discolored, thickened and detached.
-Sometimes the change in color can be black / green (depending on the type of microorganism).
+It starts as a white or yellow spot under the edge of the nail - most commonly on the toenails - and as the infection spreads, it can cause discoloration, thickening and detachment of the affected nail.
+A few times the color change can be black/green (depending on the type of microorganism).

 What is it due to?